zakirullin/cognitive-load/README.md

 I once consulted a startup where a team of five developers introduced 17(!) microservices.
 They were 10 months behind schedule and appeared nowhere close to the public release.
 Every new requirement led to changes in 4+ microservices.
 Diagnostic difficulty in integration space skyrocketed.
 Both time to market and cognitive load were unacceptably high. `🤯`

 Is this the right way to approach the uncertainty of a new system?
 It's enormously difficult to elicit the right logical boundaries in the beginning.
-The key is to make decisions as late as you can responsibly wait, because that is when you have the most information on which to base the decision.
+The key is to make decisions as late as you can responsibly wait, because that is when you have the most information at hand.
 By introducing a network layer up front, we make our design decisions hard to revert right from the start.
 The team's only justification was: "The FAANG companies proved microservices architecture to be effective". *Hello, you got to stop dreaming big.*

 The [Tanenbaum-Torvalds debate](https://en.wikipedia.org/wiki/Tanenbaum%E2%80%93Torvalds_debate) argued that Linux's monolithic design was flawed and obsolete, and that a microkernel architecture should be used instead.
 Indeed, the microkernel design seemed to be superior "from a theoretical and aesthetical" point of view.
 On the practical side of things - three decades on, microkernel-based GNU Hurd is still in development, and monolithic Linux is everywhere.
 This page is powered by Linux, your smart teapot is powered by Linux.
 By monolithic Linux.